 - Maturity proceed from PPF account is exempt

-It is an amount invested or expenditure allowed under specific section to be reduced from total taxable income.
-For example, if we invest in 5 year tax saving Bank FD, the investment amount is allowed to be deducted from total taxable income.
+It is an amount invested or expenditure allowed under a specific section to be reduced from total taxable income.
+For example, if we invest in 5-year tax-saving Bank FD, the investment amount is allowed to be deducted from total taxable income.
 Amount paid towards mediclaim policies for self and dependents is allowed to be deducted from total income.

-Few of the popular example to understand deduction are
+A few of the popular examples to understand deduction are:

 - U/s.
-80C – Investment or expenditure upto 1.5 lacs p.a. is allowed as deduction from total income.
-For e.g. Investment in ELSS Scheme of Mutual funds or expenditure towards school tuition fees for two kids are eligible expenses for 80C.
+80C – Investment or expenditure up to 1.5 lacs p.a. is allowed as a deduction from total income.
+For e.g. Investment in the ELSS Scheme of Mutual funds or expenditure towards school tuition fees for two kids is eligible expenses for 80C.

 - U/s.
-80DD – Expenditure towards medical treatment of disabled dependent is allowed as deduction from total income upto a specific amount.
+80DD – Expenditure towards medical treatment of disabled dependents is allowed as a deduction from total income up to a specific amount.

-An individual can claim rebate of Rs 12500 if he has taxable income less than Rs 5 Lacs.
-In this case Rs.12500 is reduced from total tax payable before education cess.
+An individual can claim a rebate of Rs 12500 if he has taxable income less than Rs 5 Lacs.
+In this case, Rs.12500 is reduced from the total tax payable before the education cess.

-To conclude, All three are an important tools for tax planning.
-Understanding of these three tax terminology will help us to increase tax free income and know tax deductible investment/expenditure.
+To conclude, All three are important tools for tax planning.
+Understanding these three tax terminology will help us to increase tax-free income and know tax-deductible investment/expenditure.
 Exemption and Deduction will reduce taxes indirectly.
-While tax rebate will help us to reduce tax liability directly.
+While tax rebates will help us to reduce tax liability directly.

 A financial planning platform where you can plan all your goals, cash flows, expenses management, etc., which provides you advisory on the go.
 Unbiased and with uttermost data security, create your Financial Planning without any cost on: http://bit.ly/Robo-Fintoo